Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Discussion Consequences

-As a complement to $g_1$, the function $g_2$ models the sub-convective ridge, with a characteristic time constant $\overline{T}^o = 0.2$-0.8 (see table~\ref{tab:A params}).
-The convection velocity connected with this ridge is $U_c=0.7U_e$ \citep{damani_characteristics_2024}\footnote{Many other values have been proposed, ranging from $0.6U_e$ \citep{chase_turbulent_1982} to $0.819U_e$ \citep{hu_aeroacoustics_2002}.}, which corresponds to the mean velocity at a location near the outer part of the logarithmic region.
-The matching wavelength $\lambda_{x2} = U_c\overline{T_2}$, so that the streamwise wavelength $\lambda_{x2}^o = 0.7 \overline{T}^o \approx 0.14$-0.56, and the matching wavenumber is $k_x^o \approx 5$-20.
-The evidence, therefore, suggests that the sub-convective ridge is associated with motions typical of the wake region, but which are considerably smaller than the size of the LSM and VLSM.
+As a complement to $g_1$, the function $g_2$ models the {outer-scaled peak}, with a characteristic time constant $\overline{T}^o = 0.2$-0.8 (see table~\ref{tab:A params}).
+The convection velocity connected with this {{outer-scaled peak}} is $U_c=0.7U_e$ \citep{damani_characteristics_2024}\footnote{Many other values have been proposed, ranging from $0.6U_e$ \citep{chase_turbulent_1982} to $0.819U_e$ \citep{hu_aeroacoustics_2002}.}, which corresponds to the mean velocity at a location near the outer part of the logarithmic region.
+The matching wavelength $\lambda_{x2}^o = U_c/U_e\overline{T^o}$, so that the streamwise wavelength $\lambda_{x2}^o = 0.7 \overline{T}^o \approx 0.14$-0.56, and the matching wavenumber is $k_x^o \approx 11$-45.
+The evidence, therefore, suggests that the {outer-scaled peak} is associated with motions typical of the inertial-layer; these are considerably smaller than the size of the LSM and VLSM.
+It would be of interest to relate $g_2$ more explicitly to the attached-eddy picture, but this would require a more detailed study to disentangle the wall-pressure imprint of different eddy populations in the projected spectrum.

 In this paper, we have focused on canonical flow cases, demonstrating that our simple models can give an accurate representation of the wall-pressure spectrum over a wide range of Reynolds numbers.
 However, the models are not expected to be valid for flows with significant pressure gradients, compressibility effects, or roughness, as these conditions can significantly alter the scaling of the wall-pressure spectrum.
-Nevertheless, following on from the approach taken by \citet{gustenyov_model_2025}, we believe that our simple modelling approach can be extended to incorporate these variations in flow physics by adjusting the populations accordingly.
-In this way, we hope to learn more about the physical underpinning the influence of our two basic eddy populations on the wall-pressure spectrum.
+Nevertheless, following on from the approach taken by \citet{gustenyov_model_2025}, we believe that our simple modelling approach can be extended to incorporate these variations in flow physics by adjusting the components accordingly. {For example, we might model roughness by changing $g_1$ and pressure gradient by altering $g_2$}.
+In this way, we hope to learn more about the physical underpinning the influence of our two basic {spectral components} on the wall-pressure spectrum.